 Restarting WebSphere (WAS) after a reboot

-To restart the Websphere (WAS) infrastructure services after a reboot, the following credentials are necessary for the four stages :
+To restart the Websphere (WAS) infrastructure services after a reboot, you’ll need specific credentials for the four stages:

 https://Websphereservername:9043/ibm/console/logon.jsp

-The deployment manager is a central administrative console that provides a single point of control for the administrative functions of an environment.
-After SSH-ing into the server, you navigate to the directory containing the script to start the deployment manager.
+The deployment manager serves as a central administrative console, providing a single point of control for the administrative functions of your environment.
+After SSH-ing into the server using the Red Hat credentials mentioned above, follow these steps:

 Bash